 Nearest Metro: Puerta del Sol

-For fringe and alternative theatre offerings go to the “Matadero” cultural centre.
-The centre itself is somewhat alternative as it used to be Madrid’s main abattoir.
+For fringe and alternative theatre, offerings go to the “Matadero” cultural centre.
+The centre itself is somewhat alternative as it used to be Madrid’s central abattoir.

 Address: Plaza de Legazpi, 8

 There are two novel places for cinema lovers to watch movies from sunset through to the early hours.
 There’s an inside cinema venue in the spectacular, glass-roffed, “Galería de Cristal de Centero”, in the old “Palacio de Comunicaciones” next to “Plaza de Cibeles”.

 Address: Plaza de Cibeles

 There’s an outside venue, “Cine de Verano de la Bombilla“, at the south-east end of “Parque de la Bombilla“.
 So bring a cooler and chill out watching movies under the trees until the wee hours of the morning.